Home Medical Equipment: Bringing Hospice Home

 - Walker, cane, tub seat and bedside commode

 - Feeding pump

 Your technician understands your needs, and your family’s needs, as you settle into a new routine at home.
-He or she puts the needed equipment on the truck, brings it to your home and carefully sets it up according to your wishes.
+The technician puts the needed equipment on the truck, delivers it to your home and carefully sets it up according to your wishes.
 Once everything is in place and functioning properly, the tech gives detailed instructions on how everything works.
-He or she does not leave until family caregivers and/or patients using the equipment feel completely at ease.
+He or she does not leave until family caregivers and/or patients who will use the equipment feel completely at ease.